FreeRADIUS/wiki.freeradius.org/guide/SQL-HOWTO-for-freeradius-3.x-on-Debian-Ubuntu.md

 FreeRADIUS Server works out of the box with a [[rlm_sql|large list of SQL servers]]

-These instructions are based on the [[SQL HOWTO]] which is outdated for the 3.x versions and will discribe the configuration on Debian/Ubuntu (tested with FreeRADIUS 3.0.11 version).
+These instructions are based on the [[SQL HOWTO]] which is outdated for the 3.x versions and will describe the configuration on Debian/Ubuntu (tested with FreeRADIUS 3.0.11 version).

 ##Before You Start##

-Before starting with FreeRADIUS, please make sure your server is up and configured on your network, that you have your [[SQL]] server of choice (MySQL, Postgresql etc) installed and running, and that your [[NAS]] is configured to send [[RADIUS]] requests to your RADIUS server.
+Before starting with FreeRADIUS, please make sure your server is up and configured on your network, that you have your [[SQL]] server of choice (MySQL, PostgreSQL etc) installed and running, and that your [[NAS]] is configured to send [[RADIUS]] requests to your RADIUS server.

 We have some sample configs for [[Cisco]] [[NAS]] [[Cisco|available here]].